MicrosoftDocs/bot-docs/articles/includes/deploy/snippet-IIS-Kudu-files.md

 You need to prepare your project files before you can deploy your C#, Javascript, or Typescript bot.
-See the Python section for information about when you need to prepare project files before deploying your Python bot.
+See the Python information if you need to prepare the project files before deploying your Python bot.

 <!-- **C# bots** -->
 ##### [C#](#tab/csharp)